 presented by People’s United Bank

-Join us for innovative and entertaining evening programming made possible through financial support from and partnership with People’s United Bank and a Humanities-To-Go grant from the NH Humanities Council.
+Join us for innovative and entertaining evening programming made possible through financial support from and partnership with People’s United Bank and a Humanities-To-Go grant from the New Hampshire Humanities.

 The Revolutionary Capital of NH, Exeter was at the very heart of our nation when it formed.
 Join us for this exciting FREE series at Folsom Tavern, 164 Water Street in Exeter!

 We will continue this season’s exploration of Civic Engagement with an in-depth look at how to connect with the community through its historic resources.
 Through this panel discussion lead by experts from Exeter Public Library, Exeter Historical Society, Historic New England’s Gilman Garrison House, and the American Independence Museum we will examine historic institutions’ roles in communities and how understanding community from a historic perspective can be an in-road to Civic Engagement, community building, and local vibrancy.